liamkaz/liamkaz/README.md

 ---

-💻🎤 I’m currently studying for a BA in Computer Science and also minoring in Voice performance.
+💻 Python | 🖥️ C++ | 🎤 Singing

-🧠 As I'm still learning, any feedback would be greatly appreciated.
+I’m currently studying for a BA in Computer Science.
+As I'm still learning, any feedback would be greatly appreciated :)